joshocon/joshocon.github.io/index.md

     <h2>About</h2>
 <p>
   I'm a senior mathematics undergraduate at the University of Kansas, a McNair Scholar, and a first-generation college student.
-In high school, I independently stumbled onto integer partitions while playing with number patterns — I didn't know it was mathematics yet.
-  When I later saw Euler's partition generating function in Prof. Martin's combinatorics course, something clicked into place.
-That moment has shaped everything since.
 </p>
 <p>
   My interests are broadly in algebraic combinatorics.
 I'm drawn to the thread that runs